Armarit78/Armarit78/README.md

 I am looking for a full-time position starting in November 2026, focused on AI, computer vision, robotics, embedded systems and intelligent systems.

-What I like building: concrete, testable and well-documented systems, with a real architectural logic behind the prototype.

   </td>
   </tr>
 </table>